kinnala/scikit-fem/docs/howto.rst

    ax = draw(basis)
    plot(basis, fh, nrefs=3, ax=ax, colorbar=True, shading='gouraud')

-We can project from one finite element basis to another:
+Or alternatively, we can use the same command to project from one finite element basis to another:

 .. doctest::